Westminster Energy, Environment & Transport Forum

 Online

-It will bring policymakers and stakeholders together to assess implications of recent legislative and regulatory changes, including the Planning and Infrastructure Bill as it continues its passage through Parliament.
-Areas for discussion include implications for meeting both environmental responsibilities, and broader housing and infrastructure delivery goals, amid concerns surrounding the potential dilution of environmental safeguards.
+It will bring policymakers and stakeholders together to assess implications of recent legislative and regulatory changes, including the Planning and Infrastructure Bill as it continues its passage through Parliament, and recent consultations on reform to Biodiversity Net Gain policy and Environmental Permitting Regulations.
+Areas for discussion include implications for housing and infrastructure delivery goals, alongside priorities for maintaining effective nature protections and clear, workable frameworks for developers.

-Updates to the National Planning Policy Framework will be considered, as well as proposed reforms to Biodiversity Net Gain requirements, and evolving priorities associated with both the Levelling Up Fund and Environmental Improvement Plan - following its annual progress report.
+Updates to the National Planning Policy Framework will be considered, as well as proposed reform to BNG requirements, and evolving priorities associated with both the Levelling Up Fund and Environmental Improvement Plan, following its annual progress report.
+Discussion will focus on funding security for nature recovery and the capacity of local authorities to manage delivery.

 Further sessions assess further focus on balancing environmental priorities with the need for development.
 The Government’s commitment to fast-tracking major infrastructure decisions under the UK’s 10-Year Infrastructure Strategy and the role of the National Infrastructure and Service Transformation Authority in environmental regulation will be examined.